Jesus Prays in the Garden of Gethsemane: A Bible Study from Matthew 26

 For Us – God Understands

 You may be suffering right now from an unavoidable event in your life.
-But remember, God went through unspeakable pain and agony we cannot even fathom.
-He understands everything we are experiencing.
+But remember, God suffered unspeakable pain and agony we cannot fathom.
+He understands everything we experience.
+In times of hardship, we can find comfort in knowing that God knows our struggles and pain.
+Just as Jesus endured and overcame His suffering, we too can draw strength from His example.
+Trust in His understanding.
+Then, let it be a source of comfort and hope.

-When life strikes a blow, the best thing for us is to pray as Jesus did at Gethesmane.
+When life strikes a blow, we should pray as Jesus did at Gethesmane.

-Ask for the situation to get better but also pray; “not as I will, but as You will.
+Ask God for the situation to get better but also pray; “not as I will, but as You will.“

-God knows what is best for us and how we fit into His plan.
-Sometimes, suffering is a part of that plan.
+God knows what we need and how we fit into His plan.
+Sometimes suffering is part of that plan.

 Love in Christ